drg-adaptive/db-migrate-aurora/README.md

     "driver": {
       "require": "db-migrate-aurora"
     },
-    "database": "name of database on server...",
-    "schema": "name of schema in database...",
-    "secretArn": "ARN of a secret store containing credentials for the cluster", "resourceArn": "ARN of the cluster to connect to", "region": "The AWS region of the cluster (ex: us-east-1)" }
+    "database": "name of database on server...", // OPTIONAL "schema": "name of schema in database...", // OPTIONAL "secretArn": "ARN of a secret store containing credentials for the cluster", "resourceArn": "ARN of the cluster to connect to", "region": "us-east-1", // The AWS region of the cluster "maxRetries": 3, // OPTIONAL: number of times to retry connecting "connectTimeout": 45000 // OPTIONAL: number of milliseconds to wait until timing out the connection }
 }
 ```